gulrak/filesystem/README.md

 Be aware too, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.

+Alternatively, starting from v1.1.0 `ghc::filesystem` can also be used by including one of two additional wrapper headers.
+These allow to include a forwarded version in most places (`ghc/fs_fwd.hpp`) while hiding the implementation details in a single cpp that includes `ghc/fs_impl.hpp` to implement the needed code.
+That way system includes are only visible from inside the cpp, all other places are clean.

 Additionally, starting from v1.1.0, it is possible to add `ghc::filesystem` as a git submodule, add the directory to your `CMakeLists.txt` with